gryf/vimwiki2html/README.rst

     tags which follows that placeholder.
 It's inline only, which means no span on multiple lines, although this placeholder can be repeated several times)

+  - ``%toc`` - This is additional placeholder, which doesn't exists in VimWiki and will be replaced with table of contents in similar way how ``VimwikiTOC`` operates but it will be generated during html conversion, which makes the ToC always up to date.

   - Template placeholders

     - ``%root_path%``